 If you are a health department, government agency, or part of another organization responding to this crisis and need staffing, contact investigation/contact tracing expansion, procurement or other fiscal and administrative support, please contact us at email@example.com or 1.800.201.7320.
 We will work with you as flexibly as possible to help meet your needs.

 Because COVID-19 is a newly identified illness, we are continuously learning new details regarding the various ways that the virus can be transmitted and cause illness.
 The most recent information scientists have suggests that COVID-19 primarily spreads through close person-to-person contact with someone who is infected (within approximately six feet), typically through respiratory droplets.
 Data has also shown that COVID-19 can be transmitted by individuals who are ‘asymptomatic,’ meaning that they do not know they are infected with the virus.
 The virus is quite transmissible, which means that it spreads relatively easily from person-to-person within a community.
+The CDC has reversed its controversial recommendation that people who may have been exposed to the coronavirus don’t necessarily have to get tested.
 The latest updates on COVID-19 from the CDC can be found here: CDC’s webpage.

 The World Health Organization (WHO) continues to track the number of countries and territories where COVID-19 has been identified.
 The United States has the greatest number of confirmed cases and deaths worldwide.
 Current U.S. data suggests that COVID-19 is impacting some communities and demographic groups disproportionately, including Black/African American and Latino individuals.
 Individuals at elevated risk for COVID-19 complications include close contacts of a person with a laboratory-confirmed case of the virus, those over the age of 65, and individuals with underlying health conditions.
 One of the most important messages for us to remember is that someone’s nationality alone is not a risk factor for COVID-19.